#1 Home Improvement Retailer

 The Home Depot Garden Center at Kennesaw

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, warmer temperatures, and sprouts poking up out of the ground.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
-You might even want to directly plant seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
+Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the frosts are through and the ground thaws.
+You might even want to plant organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery, The Garden Center in Kennesaw?

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it should even out as time passes.
+Read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone